How to Sleep on Your Back Easily In 4 Simple Steps

 Most people experience having a puffy face in the morning; the big puffy eyes and quite swollen cheeks.
 As natural as this may seem, there is actually a way to prevent this as it’s just a result of how the blood has sat around your neck and face during the night time.
 Sleeping on your side makes the (ergh) fluid go to one direction, which gives you the swollen and puffy look.
 Your puffy look can now be avoided with just one change and that is to sleep on your back.

-Learn to sleep on your back in four simple steps
+How to sleep on your back in 4 simple steps

 Sarah’s Note: It takes a bit of getting used to but you will master it in time!
 Stick with it!